 “Hey, Autumn,” Elliot said.
 “You almost here?
 I’m sitting outside their house now.”

 “Sorry.
 Change of plans.
 The police called, and I’m not going to be able to make it until later.
 Can you do an initial interview and maybe reschedule for this afternoon?
 I’ll let you know what time I can make it if they’re available.”

-“Fine, whatever works.”
+“Fine.
+Whatever works.”
 Truthfully, he shouldn’t even be on the case.
 Luna Medina had used him to contact me after I’d rescued a biker from a serial killer, and it was me she wanted.
-I was guessing she wanted that kind of miracle for her son.
+I was guessing she hoped for that kind of miracle for her son.
 She didn’t even know I could read imprints, unless Elliot had filled her in.

 “What about checking out the vandalized equipment room at the school?” he asked.
 “Will you still make that appointment?
 It’s at noon.”

 “I remember.
 Don’t cancel yet.
 I don’t know how long I’ll be with the police.”

 “Please try to make it,” Elliot said.
 “If Pax Medina is convicted, he’ll lose everything.
 He’s already lost his father.”